childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 ** Configuring the Linux Container Executor (LCE) **

-Note for the curious on how LCE works and why its important :

-This feature utilizes theorg.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor,  configuration in hadoop.
-Hadoop allows you to run tasks in different executors, normally, we just use the default.
-In gluster's case, we use the linux container executor - because it allows job tasks to run under the same user that created a task.
-That means users tasks are isolated from one another.
-This is necessary for job submission in a secure, multiuser environment because it allows tasks to read the job metadata files submitted by an original user over the distributed file system.  ** Ambari will enable this for you if you are using gluster.**  \

-But just for context, you should probably know that in vanilla hadoop, you set this by modifying your yarn-site.xml file to have this property.

-`  <name>yarn.nodemanager.container-executor.class</name>`
-`<value>org.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor</value>`

 * In the Ambari Dashboard, select the YARN service and then click the "Stop-All" button.

 * [Download](http://rhbd.s3.amazonaws.com/steve/setup_container_executor.sh) and run the setup_container_executor.sh script on each server in the cluster.